mikethemadkiwi/busdrivermike/README.md

 ### Usage
 1. install and run. no setup needed!
+2. add new stops to the server config! => handy command included (/getInfoForWaypoint)

 ### Things planned to fix.
 1. The god awful AI. it's not TERRIBLE. but it's not great either.